 Here is what you should know:

-- Interior wall veneer – Take care when choosing the interior veneer as it will determine the room’s entire aesthetic.
+- Interior wall veneer — Take care when choosing the interior veneer as it will determine the room's entire aesthetic.
 The decision is based on personal style preferences and it often comes down to sheetrock.
-Some designs may incorporate shiplap, but this is typically installed over sheetrock.
+Some designs may incorporate shiplap, but this is typically installed over sheetrock to meet code.

-- Interior doors – Choosing interior doors is even more exciting than choosing exterior ones, as it’s a perfect way to define the style of the home.
+- Interior doors — Choosing interior doors is even more exciting than choosing exterior ones, as it's a perfect way to define the style of the home.
 There are many options to be considered such as hollow core, barn, solid core, and antique.
-We recommend avoiding bold and eye-catching doors in small rooms.
-This will trick your perception and cause the rooms seem even smaller.
+In small rooms, we recommend minimalist doors to compliment and create balance in the space.

-- Interior trim – If you watch a lot of interior design shows, you will notice how everybody is obsessed with trims.
+- Interior trim — If you watch a lot of interior design shows, you will notice how everybody is obsessed with trims.
 These elements seem insignificant, but they have been known to either make break or room.
-You can choose the standard option (7 ¼ ″ and 5 ¼ ″), triple, and wood cased windows.
+You can choose the standard option (7 ¼ " and 5 ¼ "), triple, and wood cased windows.
+You can use trim to create new textures and add designs to an accent wall.

 The most common mistakes are made when choosing windows in home renovations.
 Often homeowners will prioritize visual appeal over durability and efficiency.
 To avoid this, we recommend focusing on:

-- Window type – The most popular type is vinyl, but can be wood, aluminum, and wood clad.
+- Window type —The most popular type in New Construction is vinyl, but can be wood, aluminum, and wood clad.
 Like roof materials, each window type has its own pros and cons.
-For example, wood is great for curb appeal, but has a shorter lifespan than vinyl.
+For example, wood is great for curb appeal, but has a shorter lifespan than vinyl if not properly maintained.

-- Window mullion pattern – Mullions (mutins) are the vertical lines that separate window units or screens.
+- Window mullion pattern — Mullions (mutins) are the vertical/horizontal lines that separate window units or screens.
 They are used as decorative elements or to provide support to the glazing.
-When it comes to the pattern, your choices will be between 4 mullions over 4, 2 over 2, 1 over 1, 4 over 1, etc.
+When it comes to the pattern, your choices will be between 4 mullions over 4, 2 over 2, 1 over 1, 4 over 1, or some combination.
+4 over 4 and 1 over 1 are the most popular choices in the current market.

 Utilities & Appliances